Intermodalics/pickit-docs/docs/documentation/picking/pick-points-flex-pattern.rst

 2D shapes
 ---------

-For 2D shapes (circles, squares, rectangles and ellipses), the pick points are located in the shape center, with the Z-axis perpendicular to the surface.
+For 2D shapes (circles, squares, rectangles and ellipses), the pick point is located in the shape center, with the Z-axis perpendicular to the surface.
 Additionally, the following considerations apply:

 - **Circle:** The pick point has a symmetry axis about the circle center.